rustfoundation/foundation.rust-lang.org/news/rust-identified-as-safer-coding-tool-by-nist.md

 While the Rust community has long been aware of the language’s promotion of safer coding, the Rust Foundation is encouraged to see a large government body with global influence such as the U.S. Department of Commerce taking note of Rust’s cybersecurity merits.
 Rust is in a strong position to become even more key to performant and safe computer systems globally. &nbsp;&nbsp;&nbsp;

 ### As the steward of the Rust programming language and community, the Rust Foundation continues to see advocacy and awareness work as one of our responsibilities.
-With NIST’s approval of Rust for safer coding, we hope to see other government agencies, consumer protection bodies, and organizations taking note of the importance of memory safety and recommending tools like Rust to secure the systems impacting our daily lives.
+With NIST’s addition of Rust for safer coding, we hope to see other government agencies, consumer protection bodies, and organizations taking note of the importance of memory safety and recommending tools like Rust to secure the systems impacting our daily lives.